gitblit/fathom/fathom-site/docs/layout.md

 ### Configuration of Application Package

-It's easy to change the package for your application BUT you must be aware of how that may affect each *module*.
-The affect of *application.package*, if any, is documented in the **Layout** section of each *module* documentation.
+It's easy to change the package for your application BUT you must be aware of how that may affect each *module* that you use.
+The effect of *application.package*, if any, is documented in the **Layout** section of each *module* documentation.

 ```hocon
 application {